chris-pilcher/chris-pilcher.github.io/_posts/2019-05-18-resharper-shortcuts.md

 These are my most commonly used [ReSharper keyboard shortcuts](https://www.jetbrains.com/resharper/docs/ReSharper_DefaultKeymap_IDEAscheme.pdf)

 I use the _IntelliJ IDEA/ReSharper 2.x_ scheme.
-This scheme shares the majority of shortcuts with other JetBrains development enviornments.
+This scheme shares the majority of shortcuts with other JetBrains development environments.
 This means I can use the same shortcuts in WebStorm 👌

 # My Most Used Shortcuts